nanosoftlk/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.2.md

 }
 ```

-You can then persist entities containing spatial data:
+You can then persist entities with spatial data:

 ``` csharp
 using (var context = new MyDbContext())